andreatta-ale/analixText/article/paper.md

 #### Classification model

-As result of this process, a CSV file containing information of delta frequency at every time is exported.
-Once the CSV file is imported into the *Classifier.ipynb* file, the Bootstrap method will be applied to data, wich were splitted into test and control subsets.
-It helps to keep the main dataset balanced at the end of bootstrapping process.
-The model is trained
+As a result, a CSV file containing delta frequency information is exported every time.
+Once the CSV file is imported into the *Classifier.ipynb* file, the Bootstrap method will be applied to data split into test and control subsets.
+It helps to keep the main dataset balanced at the end of the bootstrapping process.
+The model is trained.

 ```python
 # Train-test split